mccrmck/Coastline-Paradox/README.md

 # Coastline Paradox

-Code, mounting instructions, and accompanying text for the piece _Coastline Paradox,_ commissioned by Kystverkmuseene in 2023
+Code, mounting instructions, and accompanying text for _Coastline Paradox,_ commissioned by Kystverkmuseene, 2023